 For example, a power turbine uses steam obtained from a boiler heated by coal or oil to drive the turbine, with the exhaust of the turbine consisting of steam that has cooled in the process.
 Ideally, the heat flowing out of the process is equivalent to the heat flowing into the process minus the work done:

 The efficiency of the engine is given by the proportion of the heat input that is actually converted to work, or:

 _________________________________________________________________________ work heat_in - heat_out heat_out efficiency = --------- = ---------------------- = 1 - ---------- heat_in heat_in heat_in _________________________________________________________________________

-Obviously, the efficiency is maximum when the heat output is zero -- meaning the heat input is completely used up -- but this never happens in practice, and this circumstance can be theoretically shown to be impossible.
-This is a consequence of the Second Law, though the analysis is too complicated to be presented in this document.
+Obviously, the efficiency is maximum when the heat output is zero -- meaning the heat input is completely used up -- but that never happens in practice, and this circumstance is impossible, since it implies that the output has reached absolute zero.

 * Carnot established these basic rules by performing a theoretical analysis of a simple "ideal" heat engine that provides a basis for the discussion of all heat engines.
 The "Carnot engine", as it is now known, is a simple cylinder plugged by a piston and containing a quantity of gas, or "working fluid".

 Heat engines operate on "thermodynamic cycles", or steps of thermodynamic processes that operate in a circular fashion.
 The Carnot engine cycles through four phases of operation, as shown at the left side of the illustration below.
 The changes in pressure and volume for each phase are shown in the "PV (pressure-volume) chart", also known as an "indicator diagram", at the right side of the illustration.

 In more detail, the cycle works as follows: